gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 6.5 Video Communication

-This set of clauses provides requirements for ICT which has two-way audio communication that also contains two-way video communication.
+This set of clauses provides requirements for <abbr title="Information and communication technology">ICT</abbr> which has two-way audio communication that also contains two-way video communication.
 It outlines minimum requirements around resolution, frame rate, audio/video synchronization, and indication of audio and sign-language activity.

 ### 6.6 Alternatives to video-based services

-This clause is specific to ICT with video communication features which also offers answering machine, auto attendant or interactive response facilities.
+This clause is specific to <abbr title="Information and communication technology">ICT</abbr> with video communication features which also offers answering machine, auto attendant or interactive response facilities.
 It stipulates that alternatives exist for audio, features which use speech, or visual content.

-## 7 ICT with video capabilities
+## 7 <abbr title="Information and communication technology">ICT</abbr> with video capabilities

-This clause applies to ICT which contains video capabilities, and generally provides requirements related to captioning (such as closed captioning) and audio descriptions.
+This clause applies to <abbr title="Information and communication technology">ICT</abbr> which contains video capabilities, and generally provides requirements related to captioning (such as closed captioning) and audio descriptions.

 ### 7.1 Caption processing technology

-This set of clauses indicates that ICT should have the ability to display captions when audio and video are synchronized, captions should be synchronized with the video, captions should be customizable, and have a spoken output option.
+This set of clauses indicates that <abbr title="Information and communication technology">ICT</abbr> should have the ability to display captions when audio and video are synchronized, captions should be synchronized with the video, captions should be customizable, and have a spoken output option.
 Furthermore, when video is transmitted, converted or recorded, it preserves captioning.

 ### 7.2 Audio description technology